bresypedraza/ThinkPod/README.md

 - python
 - tailwind

+- need to make sure to install flask-cors on server and client side
-- on the flaskAPI --> pip install flask-cors
+  - pip install flask-cors